http://krebsonsecurity.com/category/how-to-break-into-security/

 #5: Security Clearance Gateway

 The large need for high-quality security services within the federal sphere really is driving valuation for more professionals with top secret or higher clearances.
-Achieving these clearances often
+Achieving these clearances ofteninvolves extensive background review that can take several months.
+As a result, those who already have the necessary clearances are very valuable to employers who serve federal customers.

 Conclusion

-If you are considering a career in Information Security, then it helps to realize that the field is very specialized and the total body of knowledge represented by the varied job roles is greater than any
+If you are considering a career in Information Security, then it helps to realize that the field is very specialized and the total body of knowledge represented by the varied job roles is greater than anyone person can master in a lifetime.
+Therefore there is real value to be able to focus your efforts on those skills, knowledge, and aptitutdes that give you the greatest flexibility, opportunities,

 Learn something new within your field everyday!